MinibloxCheaters2/imchat-mirror/server/ReadME.md

 ## Send messages

-Send a POST request to /send with a query parameter named `author`, the request body is the message you want to send.
+Send a POST request to /send with a query parameter named `author`, you can attach a query parameter named `platformID`, which can be anything separated by a `:` somewhere (`type PlatformID = ${string}:${string}`).
+`platformID` defaults to `imchat:default` if not specified.
+There are also protected platform IDs, which require using `/send-protected` instead of `/send` so you can authenticate yourself. the request body is the message you want to send.

 ```js
 // replace `localhost:3000` with your IMChat server domain and port if you run it on an external server